TECHNICAL I ELECTRONIC COMPONENTS

 When a capacitor is connected to a DC source, current only flows while the capacitor is charging and stops flowing when the capacitor is charged to the supply voltage.

-Since current only flows while the capacitor is charging and stops when it is fully charged, in this way, a capacitor blocks DC current.
+Since current only flows while the capacitor is charging and stops when it is fully charged, a capacitor blocks DC current.

-A capacitor has a dielectric material between its plates that prevents current to pass through.
-During charging and discharging, electrons are only occupy one plate and others leaving the other plate.
+A capacitor has a dielectric material between its plates that prevents current from passing through.
+During charging and discharging, electrons only occupy one plate and others leave the other plate.

 Alternating Current electricity is a type of electricity in which current reverses the direction of flow.
 The current and voltage of AC electricity vary in magnitude regularly.

-When a capacitor is connected to an AC voltage source, the capacitor charges and discharge while the AC current and voltage are changing direction and magnitude.
-Current always flow in an AC circuit; in this way, a capacitor allows AC current.
+When a capacitor is connected to an AC voltage source, the capacitor charges and discharges while the AC current and voltage are changing direction and magnitude.
+Current always flows in an AC circuit; in this way, a capacitor allows AC current.

 These factors are the cross-sectional area of the plates, the distance between the plates and the type of dielectric material used.